About Macular Degeneration

 What are the Chances that a Wet AMD patient will also Develop Geographic Atrophy?

 Up to 37% of wet AMD patients can develop geographic atrophy within 2 years.
-That risk increases over time, so by 7.3 years, 98% of patients with wet AMD also developed geographic atrophy.
+That risk increases over time, so by 7.3 years, 98% of patients with wet AMD can also develop geographic atrophy.

 Who Should be Examined for Geographic Atrophy?